Gravel Driveway Installation & Repair in Vidalia, GA

 What is the best gravel for a driveway?

-For gravel driveways in Vidalia, GA and throughout southeast Georgia, crusher run is the preferred base material — it compacts firmly, locks together, and handles the region's sandy loam soil and periodic heavy rains well. #57 crushed stone is the standard surface layer choice, providing good drainage and a stable driving surface.
-The best combination for rural Toombs County gravel driveways is a compacted crusher run base (4–6 inches) topped with 2–3 inches of #57 stone.
+Crusher run is the standard base material for this area — it compacts tight, locks together, and handles sandy loam and heavy rain well. #57 crushed stone works best as the surface layer, draining well and providing a stable driving surface.
+The proven combination: 4–6 inches of compacted crusher run topped with 2–3 inches of #57 stone.

 How deep should a gravel driveway be?

-In Vidalia, GA and Toombs County, Georgia, a properly built gravel driveway should have at least 4 to 6 inches of compacted crusher run base material, topped with 2 to 3 inches of surface gravel — giving a total depth of 6 to 9 inches from subgrade to surface.
-On sandy loam soils common in southeast Georgia, a geotextile fabric layer beneath the base can prevent the gravel from migrating into the soil over time, extending the life of the driveway significantly.
+A properly built access road needs at least 4–6 inches of compacted crusher run base, topped with 2–3 inches of surface stone — 6–9 inches total from subgrade to driving surface.
+In sandy loam conditions, geotextile fabric under the base prevents stone from migrating into the soil, which extends the life of the road significantly.

 Is a gravel driveway cheaper than concrete?

-Yes — for rural Vidalia, GA properties with long driveways, a gravel driveway is significantly less expensive than concrete.
-A 300-foot concrete driveway can easily cost $20,000 to $40,000 or more in southeast Georgia; the same gravel driveway typically runs $3,000 to $6,000.
-Gravel also handles tree root movement and Georgia soil shifting better than rigid concrete, which can crack and heave.
-For farm roads, long rural driveways, and access lanes in Toombs County, gravel is almost always the practical and economical choice.
+Gravel is significantly less expensive than concrete for long rural runs.
+A 300-foot concrete road can cost $20,000 to $40,000 or more in this part of Georgia; the same length in gravel runs $3,000 to $6,000.
+Gravel also handles soil movement and tree roots better than rigid concrete.
+For farm roads, long access lanes, and rural properties, gravel is almost always the more practical route.

 How do you fix potholes in a gravel driveway?